OrlandLleshi/CorePracticalProject/README.md

 #### Updated
 ![Updated](https://i.imgur.com/yFGBYwn.png)

+##### The above pictures show the project pathways in this project.
+This is how the services would interact with one another and in turn interact with the user and with the database itself.

+##### A swarm configuration would also ideally be set up with at least one manager nodeand one worker node which would both be connected to the external load balancer.
+This would give the chance for more and more nodes to be added to the swarm later down the line.
+Jenkins would also be integrated as a way of automating testing, building and deployment of the application.
+This would automate all of the manual steps that would need to be taken in order to have the product fully up and running.

+##### It is also important to be working in branches for different stages of the application which is why development branches would need to be implemented with a final branch merge being initialised at the end.
+This is very important in sectioning up the different aspects of the project.
+This has been implemented throughout the project.

 ##### The project that I have chosen to embark on looks at enerating a random character name and background story for the user.
 Based on these two factors, an ending to the story can be generated and returned to the user.